Vitix-WeirdFrutiger-collective/Vitix-WeirdFrutiger-collective/README.md

 So far we have one little and one tween, if you see Gourdy or Bluudud, be careful!
 Especially with Gourdy, i think its..
 7? or 8? idk.

 NOW BE REALLY CAREFUL WHEN HATRED FRONTS.
-IT IS (obviously) VERY HATEFUL, AND MAY SAY HATEFUL THINGS TOWARDS YOU AND OTHERS, NEVER TAKE WHAT IT SAYS IN A GENUINE WAY, ITS MEAN TO EVERYONE.
+IT IS (obviously) VERY HATEFUL, AND MAY SAY HATEFUL THINGS TOWARDS YOU AND OTHERS, NEVER TAKE WHAT IT SAYS IN A GENUINE WAY, ITS MEAN TO EVERYONE, NOT JUST YOU.

 Ask 4 our fronting status, we will tell you!